-In order to participate in the hybrid bill process, Transport for Greater Manchester (TfGM) requires the approval of GMCA to oppose the Bill, in accordance with s.10(1)(xxix) of the Transport Act 1968.
-The report sets out the proposal by TfGM to oppose elements of the Bill and seeks GMCA's approval.
+In order to participate in the hybrid bill process, Transport for Greater Manchester (TfGM) are required to seek approval from GMCA to oppose the Bill in accordance with s10(1)(xxix) of the Transport Act 1968.
+GMCA's constitution requires that any request from TfGM for approval to oppose a Bill in parliament must be referred to Greater Manchester Transport Committee, which will consider the request and make recommendations to GMCA in relation to it.